abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 8. Determining the difference in hours and minutes between two given times
 9. Sorting characters in a string
 10. Determining the largest word in a string

+#### Hard Challenges :

-11. Determine when a specific sequence terminates
+1. Determine when a specific sequence terminates

 If you have problems, create an issue on this repo.
 Thanks! :)